Lucas-C/ludochaordic/content/2020-07-15-pelican-pingback-and-webmentions.md

 Slug: pelican-pingback-and-webmentions
 ---
 [Linkback protocols](https://en.wikipedia.org/wiki/Linkback) are an old breed.
-They were born in a time where MySpace, Wikipedia & WordPress had just been born, and Friendster was more popular than this new website called Facebook.
+They were born in a time where MySpace, Wikipedia & WordPress had just been launched, and Friendster was more popular than this new website called Facebook.

 <figure>